mastercomfig/mastercomfig/README.md

 add `exec comfig` to your `autoexec.cfg`.

 Finally, go to properties again and click set launch options.
-Put `-novid -nojoy -noff -nouserclip -softparticlesdefaultoff -reuse -usetcp` in the box and click ok.
+Put `-novid -nojoy -noff -nohltv -nouserclip -softparticlesdefaultoff -reuse -usetcp -NoQueuedPacketThread -primarysound -snoforceformat` in the box and click ok.
 More information on launch options can be found in `mastercoms/cfg/comfig.cfg`.